mayadata-io/e2e-openshift/README.md

 ## Pipeline stages

-Each of the pipelines has five stages
+Each of the pipelines has the following five stages

 1. OpenShift cluster setup
 2. OpenEBS setup
-3. Funcational tests
+3. Functional tests
 4. Chaos tests
 5. Cleanup everything